 Training : Any recent training such as academic courses and certification programs which are relevant to this job classification.

-License : Possession of a valid California driver’s license and a satisfactory driving record as determined by the City.
+License : Certain positions may require the possession of a valid California driver's license at the time of appointment and a satisfactory driving record as determined by the City.

-Certification : Registration as a Professional Civil or Traffic Engineer in the State of California with good standing is required.
+Certification : Registration as a Professional Civil Engineer in the State of California with good standing is required.

-Special Requirements : Essential duties require the mental and/or physical ability to work in a standard office environment; drive a vehicle; read fine print on blueprints and video display terminals; converse by telephone, two-way radio, in person, and around the noise of heavy construction equipment; move across rough terrain and bridge scaffolding; climb up 25 foot ladders and several flights of stairs; use drafting instruments, calculators, and personal computers; and strength to safely lift and carry up to 30 pounds.
+Special Requirements : Essential duties require the mental and/or physical ability to work in a standard office environment; may drive a vehicle; read fine print on blueprints and computer monitors; converse by telephone, two?way radio, in person, or around the noise of heavy construction equipment; move across rough terrain and bridge scaffolding; climb into and out of sewers and trenches, up 25 foot ladders, and several flights of stairs; use drafting instruments, calculators, and personal computers; and strength to safely lift and maneuver office supplies, blueprints, and boxes weighing up to 30 pounds.

 The City of Livermore is an equal opportunity employer and supports workforce diversity.CITY OF LIVERMORE